Swendude/JS-functions/index.md

 ## How to read a recipe
 <a name="recipe"/>
-We can think about programming as 'giving instructions', the special thing about programming is that our target for these instructions is a (dumb) machine.
+We can think about programming as 'giving instructions', where our target for these instructions is a (dumb) machine.
 A different case of 'giving instructions' is found by looking at cooking recipes.

 In recipes the target is an (intelligent) human.
 Although a human and a machine require very different instructions there are some similarities between instructions aimed at them.

-Let us take a look at a simple recipe for making a fruit smoothie:
+Let us take a look at a simple recipe for making a fruit smoothie
 ```
 Step 1: Peel 2 bananas and mash them
 Step 2: Peel 3 oranges, squeeze out the juice
 Step 3: Clean and slice 10 strawberries
 Step 4: Blend the banana mash, orange juice and\
   the sliced strawberries together until smooth

-Enjoy!
 ```

-As we can see this recipe is very short and free-form, it is something that a human (probably) will understand.
+As we can see this recipe is very consice, it is something that a human (probably) will understand.
-The way it is written it assumes some things, such as assuming its reader knows how to peel, clean and blend different kinds of fruits.
-To most humans this will be obvious and maybe even trivial.

-A child trying out this recipe might have trouble following the steps since it is missing this knowledge, for this child we can make the recipe more verbose like this:
+The way it is written assumes the reader knows how to peel, clean and blend different kinds of fruits.
+To most humans this will be obvious and maybe even trivial but a child trying out this recipe might have trouble following the steps.
+For this child we can make the recipe more verbose like this:

 ```
 Step 1.a: Take 2 bananas